dharsh70/Brain-Tumor-Detection/README.md

 ✅ **AlexNet + Adam** delivered the best results — suggesting it's well-suited for this binary classification task.

+### 🔬 Additional Experimentation

+We also experimented with a **VGG16-based transfer learning model**, but it underperformed compared to AlexNet on our dataset — possibly due to overfitting or lack of fine-tuning for binary classification.
+As a result, we excluded it from our final report.

 ---

 ## 🗃 Dataset